 Knowing your rights — As an international student, certain countries have legal frameworks that protect your rights, such as the Global Convention on Higher Education and (for Australian students) the Education Services for Overseas Students Act.
 It entitles you to receive accurate information on immigration regulations, university programs, insurance, and taxes and to seek legal help in case of any violation.
 Read up on these frameworks ahead of time so that you have a point of future reference.

 Complying with local regulations — Be aware of local laws, including speed limits when driving, when local parks close, and other regional considerations.
 If you have questions about what is allowed, reach out to your student advisors for specific guidance.

 7. Make Several Copies of Your Passport and Important Documents

 In case of loss or damage, it’s smart to have backup copies of all your documents that are easily accessible if needed, especially if requested by school and/or immigration officials.
 (Once you have obtained your visa, visit your country’s customs and border protection website for more information about how you should prepare to enter the country and what to bring.)

 You should have backup copies of the following documents in case of an emergency:

 Specified forms/documents required by the country you are traveling to

 8. Make Sure You Have Health Insurance Coverage While Abroad

-You can get student health insurance any time before or after arriving in the US; you can search online to compare different student health insurance options.
+You can get student health insurance any time before or after arriving, depending on where you plan to study; you can search online to compare different student health insurance options.
 Depending on the policy, your coverage can start as soon as the day after purchase.
 Before purchasing any health insurance policy, first look up your university’s requirements to make sure you are getting an approved form of coverage.